minhdangphuoc/Stack_Postfix_Calculator/README.md

 # Stack_Profix_Calculator
-- This is a repository for PostFix calculator using Stack.
+- This is a repository for PostFix calculator using Stack data structure.
 - The source code is done for 5G00DM61-3003 Programming Languages 3.

 ## Concept